xrdocs/ncs5500/_tutorials/acl-packet-length-matching-ncs55xx-and-ncs5xx.md

 ![Screenshot 2020-08-05 at 1.48.26 PM.png]({{site.baseurl}}/images/Screenshot 2020-08-05 at 1.48.26 PM.png)

-  - In NCS55xx and NCS5xx, when we configure an ACE through CLI, the total IP packet includes only IPv4 header
-  - So if you consider the above figure, only IP payload is taken into the consideration when you define the packet length in an ACE.
-  - It does not include any L2 headers, including ethernet/vlan.
-  - So when matching the packets on the router, the layer 2 headers needs to be taken into consideration and the packet length value should be configured accordingly.
-  - We will see this with an example in later section.
+In NCS55xx and NCS5xx, when we configure an ACE through CLI, the total IP packet includes only IPv4 header.
+As per the above figure, only IP payload is taken into the consideration when you define the packet length in an ACE.
+It does not include any L2 headers, including ethernet/vlan.
+Therefore, when matching the packets on the router, the layer 2 headers needs to be taken into consideration and the packet length value should be configured accordingly.
+We will see this with an example in later section.

 ### Packet matching criterias